stacktape/stacktape/README.md

 Stacktape makes DevOps simple, allowing developers to deploy and run full-stack applications on AWS entirely on their own. <br /> Production-ready in minutes, not months.

 > [!NOTE]
 > Stacktape is NOT open-source.
-This repository only includes helpful resources and for Stacktape users.
+This repository only includes helpful resources for Stacktape users.

 ### [Sign up](https://console.stacktape.com/sign-up)